New charitable giving tax deduction worth up to $2,000 is coming soon, and you don’t have to itemize

 Her work has been published in The Wall Street Journal, USA Today, MarketWatch and many newspapers nationwide.
 She's been interviewed on local and national TV and radio, including NPR's All Things Considered, CBS News, NASDAQ and Marketplace.

 Andrea has moderated panels on how to invest for retirement, how to use 529 college savings plans and more, and she's an experienced personal-finance speaker who has presented to groups on a variety of topics such as how to budget, improve credit, manage debt, and build savings.
 She's also worked as a personal financial coach and certified consumer credit counselor, helping people reach their goals.
-For two tax seasons, she worked a volunteer tax preparer.
+For two tax seasons, she worked as a volunteer tax preparer.

 — Andrea Coombes, CFP®